 Overton House is an elegant Grade II Listed period house, dating from the late Georgian period.
 The house has local stone elevations under tiled roofs with a symmetrical front façade and double hung sash casement windows to the front elevation and is typical of houses built at that time.
 The house exudes character and charm with a welcoming atmosphere and comfortable accommodation arranged over three floors.
 Period features abound including a lovely flagstone floor in the reception hall, working shutters in the drawing room and dining room, window seats, wide panelled doors and beamed ceilings.
 The layout of accommodation works extremely well with a wide reception hall opening to both the dining room and the elegant drawing room.
 The drawing room has a fireplace with inset LPG living flame fire providing a warming focal point to the room.
 From here glazed double doors open to a lovely conservatory which overlooks the rear garden.
-This is a particularly useful room – ideal for entertaining – with a feature having been made of a covered well.
+This is a particularly versatile room ideal for entertaining or as a playroom, with a feature covered well.
 The kitchen/breakfast room is extremely well fitted with Stoneham kitchen units and including Miele built in eye level oven and microwave, integrated dishwasher and fridge, and a Corian worktop with inset two ring hob.
 There is also a two oven oil fired Aga cooker.
-There is also a useful study a utility room with Belfast sink and a boot room.
+There is also a good size study, a utility room with Belfast sink and a boot room.
 The first floor is approached via two staircases, the principal staircase leading from the hall and the second from the study.
-On this floor are four bedrooms, three of double size, and two bathrooms – one en suite with Bedroom 1.
+On this floor are four bedrooms, three of double size, and two bathrooms, one en suite with Bedroom 1.
 From the landing, stairs rise to the second floor where there are two interconnecting bedrooms.
 This space would be ideal for teenagers or perhaps with some conversion work, as a master bedroom suite.
 There are two interconnecting rooms.